Rennes: Railway

 Rennes has a major French railway station, the Gare de Rennes, opened in 1857.
-Since 2 July 2017, it is now one hour twenty-seven minutes by TGV high-speed train from Paris (after the extension of the High Speed Rail Line).
-Train service is available to other big cities in France such as Lyon, Marseille, Lille and Strasbourg.
+Since 2 July 2017, it is now one hour and twenty-seven minutes by TGV high-speed train from Paris (after the extension of the High Speed Rail Line).
+Train services are available to other major cities in France such as Lyon, Marseille, Lille, and Strasbourg.

 Rennes is also an important railway station for regional transport in Brittany.
 The TER Bretagne provides links to Saint-Malo, Nantes, Redon, Vitré, Saint-Brieuc, Vannes, Laval, Brest and many other regional cities.
 It is served by Gares station on the VAL Rennes Metro.

 Airport

 Rennes is served by Rennes Brittany Airport (Saint-Jacques), located 7 km from the centre to the south-west in the commune Saint-Jacques-de-la-Lande.

 It notably operates regular or seasonal flights to Paris-Charles de Gaulle, Lyon, Marseille, Nice, Toulouse, Barcelona, Palma de Mallorca, Rome-Fiumicino, Southampton, Dublin, Exeter, Manchester, Amsterdam Schiphol, Madrid Barajas, Birmingham, London-City, London-Gatwick and daily flights to London Southend Airport with Flybe.